Medicare Eligibility: Are You Ready to Enroll?

 Annual and Special Enrollment Periods Explained

 If you don’t sign up during your IEP, you have three Medicare enrollment periods during the calendar year.
-It’s essential to understand how these enrollment periods work because each has different Medicare guidelines and are not the same.
+It’s essential to understand how these enrollment periods work because they are not all the same.

 - Open Enrollment Period (OEP) January 1 to March 31